isomerpages/csc-odex/_about-us/About ILOD.md

 Our domain specialities are Employee Engagement and Experience, Transformation and Change, Hybrid and Flexible Work Practices, Leadership Development in Public Service and Talent Assessment.

+##### CSC-ILODecoded

+The Institute of Leadership and Organisation (ILOD) provides assessment, consulting and training programmes in the areas of talent assessment, leadership development and organisation development.
+These products and services are informed by insights from ILOD's research cluster, based on data collected from the Singapore Public Service.

+For more resources, click <a href="https://gccprod.sharepoint.com/sites/CSC-LnODinsights" target="_blank"> here</a> to access the Intranet Microsite (intranet access only).